IshanMehta115/Linear-Optimization/README.md

 # Linear Optimization
 <br>

-This repository contains the assignments done by me during the Linear Optimization course offered by [Indraprastha Institute of Information Technology, Delhi](https://www.iiitd.ac.in/) during Winter 2023.
+This repository contains the assignments done during the Linear Optimization course offered by [Indraprastha Institute of Information Technology, Delhi](https://www.iiitd.ac.in/) during Winter 2023.

 <hr>